TapanKumarBarik/DSA/450/Readme.md

 # Matrix

 Matrix	Spiral traversal on a Matrix

 Matrix	Search an element in a matriix

 Matrix	Find median in a row wise sorted matrix

 Matrix	Find row with maximum no. of 1's

-Matrix	Print elements in sorted order using row-column wise sorted matrix Matrix	Maximum size rectangle
+Matrix	Print elements in sorted order using row-column wise sorted matrix

+Matrix	Maximum size rectangle

 Matrix	Find a specific pair in matrix

 Matrix	Rotate matrix by 90 degrees

-Matrix	Kth smallest element in a row-cpumn wise sorted matrix Matrix	Common elements in all rows of a given matrix
+Matrix	Kth smallest element in a row-cpumn wise sorted matrix

+Matrix	Common elements in all rows of a given matrix

+# String

 String	Reverse a String

-String	Check whether a String is Palindrome or not String	Find Duplicate characters in a string
+String	Check whether a String is Palindrome or not

+String	Find Duplicate characters in a string

 String	Why strings are immutable in Java?

-String	Write a Code to check whether one string is a rotation of another String	Write a Program to check whether a string is a valid shuffle of two strings or not String	Count and Say problem
+String	Write a Code to check whether one string is a rotation of another

+String	Write a Program to check whether a string is a valid shuffle of two strings or not

+String	Count and Say problem

-String	Write a program to find the longest Palindrome in a string.[ Longest palindromic Substring] String	Find Longest Recurring Subsequence in String String	Print all Subsequences of a string.
+String	Write a program to find the longest Palindrome in a string.[ Longest palindromic Substring]

+String	Find Longest Recurring Subsequence in String

+String	Print all Subsequences of a string.

-String	Print all the permutations of the given string String	Split the Binary string into two substring with equal 0’s and 1’s String	Word Wrap Problem [VERY IMP].
+String	Print all the permutations of the given string

+String	Split the Binary string into two substring with equal 0’s and 1’s

+String	Word Wrap Problem [VERY IMP].

 String	EDIT Distance [Very Imp]

 String	Find next greater number with same set of digits.
-[Very Very IMP] String	Balanced Parenthesis problem.[Imp]
+[Very Very IMP]

+String	Balanced Parenthesis problem.[Imp]

 String	Word break Problem[ Very Imp]

 String	Rabin Karp Algo

 String	KMP Algo

 String	Convert a Sentence into its equivalent mobile numeric keypad sequence.

 String	Minimum number of bracket reversals needed to make an expression balanced.

 String	Count All Palindromic Subsequence in a given String.

-String	Count of number of given string in 2D character array String	Search a Word in a 2D Grid of characters.
+String	Count of number of given string in 2D character array

+String	Search a Word in a 2D Grid of characters.

 String	Boyer Moore Algorithm for Pattern Searching.

 String	Converting Roman Numerals to Decimal

 String	Longest Common Prefix

-String	Number of flips to make binary string alternate String	Find the first repeated word in string.
+String	Number of flips to make binary string alternate

+String	Find the first repeated word in string.

 String	Minimum number of swaps for bracket balancing.

 String	Find the longest common subsequence between two strings.

 String	Program to generate all possible valid IP addresses from given  string.

 String	Write a program tofind the smallest window that contains all characters of string itself.

-String	Rearrange characters in a string such that no two adjacent are same String	Minimum characters to be added at front to make string palindrome String	Given a sequence of words, print all anagrams together String	Find the smallest window in a string containing all characters of another string String	Recursively remove all adjacent duplicates String	String matching where one string contains wildcard characters String	Function to find Number of customers who could not get a computer String	Transform One String to Another using Minimum Number of Given Operation String	Check if two given strings are isomorphic to each other String	Recursively print all sentences that can be formed from list of word lists
+String	Rearrange characters in a string such that no two adjacent are same

+String	Minimum characters to be added at front to make string palindrome

+String	Given a sequence of words, print all anagrams together

+String	Find the smallest window in a string containing all characters of another string

+String	Recursively remove all adjacent duplicates

+String	String matching where one string contains wildcard characters

+String	Function to find Number of customers who could not get a computer

+String	Transform One String to Another using Minimum Number of Given Operation

+String	Check if two given strings are isomorphic to each other

+String	Recursively print all sentences that can be formed from list of word lists

+# Searching and Sorting

 Searching & Sorting	Find first and last positions of an element in a sorted array Searching & Sorting	Find a Fixed Point (Value equal to index) in a given array Searching & Sorting	Search in a rotated sorted array